Who We Are

 The GTF achieves this by:

-• Convening relevant stakeholders to advocate for an increase in complementary education pathways programmes globally.
+• Advocating for an increase in complementary education pathways programmes globally.

 Global Task Force members include representatives of states, regional and international bodies, the private sector, NGOs, refugee representatives, UN agencies and donors who are engaged in or supporting complementary education pathways and are committed to expanding tertiary education opportunities as a durable solution for refugee students.